esl-lewis/esl-lewis.github.io/_posts/2022-09-08-ml-nuclear-fusion.md

 Hello!
 I'm Emily, a third year PhD student at UCL's [Centre for Data Intensive Science](https://www.hep.ucl.ac.uk/cdt-dis/) and the [Culham Centre for Fusion Energy](https://ccfe.ukaea.uk/).
 I'm interested in helping make nuclear fusion a viable energy source in the effort to combat climate change.

 My research focus is applying data driven tools to nuclear fusion applications.
-Currently I am investigating **physics-informed neural networks** for ability to **accelerate plasma simulations** on the JET reactor.
+Currently I am investigating **physics-informed neural networks** for their ability to **accelerate plasma simulations** on the JET reactor.
 My other research interests include deep learning surrogate models, cybersecurity and plasma disruption prediction.

 I'm also a fellow of the [Software Sustainabilty Institute](https://www.software.ac.uk/) where I advocate for better software practices in academia and teach introductory programming skills with the [Software Carpentries](https://software-carpentry.org/).